 |Best for: non-technical people who want to customize and style their WordPress menus|

 |Widgets type: menu elements (mega menu, default menu, overlay menu, branding elements, search box)|

-This add-on was made to let you create new headers and footers in Elementor.
-Basically, you can design a header or footer with Elementor and add it to your site.
+This add-on was made to let you create new headers, footers, and blocks (Gutenberg) in Elementor.
+Basically, you can design a header, footer, or block with Elementor and add it to your site.

 |Widgets type: header & footer elements (title, excerpt, date, author, terms, featured image, custom field, comments)|